This spot has been added by

 2 spots added - 53 photos shared

 Located in Fakarava Atoll, a UNESCO Biosphere Reserve, the Tumakohua Pass is famous for its “wall of sharks.”
 The endless supply of food here attracts sharks and brings scuba divers from all over the world.
 For snorkelers, it is also a beautiful site to discover, both in the pass (which can be explored in drift snorkeling) and on the reef flat (which can be snorkeled freely from the island shore).
-In the area, you will discover coral reefs inhabited by Napoleon wrasse, blacktip reef sharks, and a myriad of colorful fish.
+In the area, you will discover coral reefs inhabited by Maori wrasse, blacktip reef sharks, and a myriad of colorful fish.